Fusor: History

 The fusor was originally conceived by Philo T. Farnsworth, better known for his pioneering work in television.
 In the early 1930s, he investigated a number of vacuum tube designs for use in television, and found one that led to an interesting effect.
 In this design, which he called the "multipactor", electrons moving from one electrode to another were stopped in mid-flight with the proper application of a high-frequency magnetic field.
 The charge would then accumulate in the center of the tube, leading to high amplification.
 Unfortunately it also led to high erosion on the electrodes when the electrons eventually hit them, and today the multipactor effect is generally considered a problem to be avoided.

 What particularly interested Farnsworth about the device was its ability to focus electrons at a particular point.
 One of the biggest problems in fusion research is to keep the hot fuel from hitting the walls of the container.
 If this is allowed to happen, the fuel cannot be kept hot enough for the fusion reaction to occur.
 Farnsworth reasoned that he could build an electrostatic plasma confinement system in which the "wall" fields of the reactor were electrons or ions being held in place by the multipactor.
 Fuel could then be injected through the wall, and once inside it would be unable to escape.
 He called this concept a virtual electrode, and the system as a whole the fusor.

 Design

 Farnsworth's original fusor designs were based on cylindrical arrangements of electrodes, like the original multipactors.
 Fuel was ionized and then fired from small accelerators through holes in the outer (physical) electrodes.
 Once through the hole they were accelerated towards the inner reaction area at high velocity.
 Electrostatic pressure from the positively charged electrodes would keep the fuel as a whole off the walls of the chamber, and impacts from new ions would keep the hottest plasma in the center.
 He referred to this as inertial electrostatic confinement, a term that continues to be used to this day.
-The voltage between the electrodes needs to be at least 25,000 Volts for fusion to occur.
+The voltage between the electrodes needs to be at least 25 kV for fusion to occur.